euroscipy/euroscipy_proceedings/papers/klemm_witherden/klemm_witherden.rst

 One complete time step using a fourth order Runge-Kutta scheme requires on the order of :math:`{\sim}4.6 \times 10^{11}` floating point operations with large simulations requiring on the order of half of million steps.
 The performance of PyFR in sustained GFLOPS for this problem on an Intel Xeon Phi 3120A coprocessor (57 cores at 1.1 GHz) can be seen in Figure :ref:`pyfrperf`.
 Results for a twelve core Intel Xeon E5-2697 v2 CPU using the OpenMP backend are also included.
-Using \pymic a speedup of approximately 1.85 times can be observed.
+Using pyMIC a speedup of approximately 1.85 times can be observed.
 Further, 11 of the CPU cores are freed up in the process to run either alternative workloads or a heterogenous PyFR simulation using two MPI ranks to exploit both the CPU cores and the coprocessor.

 .. figure:: pyfr_cylinder.jpg